News & INSIGHTS

 Large annual expenses are paid.
 This one is a bit subjective, but I have found that aside from the upcoming holidays, most people have already paid most of their “big-ticket” expenses for the year: vacations, tuition at the beginning of a semester, renovation projects, etc.

 Please reach out to us with questions – we have deep expertise assisting clients explore their 401(k) plan options.
 As always, please consult with the appropriate tax and financial professionals before making any decisions about your situation.
-Feel free to send an email to me or the Amplius team at AWA@ampliuswealth.com.
+Feel free to send an email to me at firstname.lastname@example.org.